Often, you find that a lot of these terms have similar meanings when you are talking about bettering the environment.

 Namely, all the things that we need daily should come from our natural environment and natural resources.
 Anything excess of that goes away from being sustainable by definition.

-In terms of sustainability, there are three main developments(pillars) to look at(2).
+All in all, in terms of sustainability, there are three main developments(pillars) to look at(2)

 In this regard, we are talking about sustainable legislation and awareness.